rin-w/b/src/blacking/how-to/make-black-midis.md

 and *App Store* will give provision on getting it to work on your devices.

-The next section contains links to installation instructions for some MIDI editors.
+The next section contains links to detailed installation instructions for some MIDI editors.

 ## Start blacking {data-step="3"}